Our Senior Management Team and Board is made up of committed professionals with many years relevant experience.

 Celia McKeon is Chief Executive of the Joseph Rowntree Charitable Trust.
 She has over twenty years’ voluntary sector experience and is a specialist in conflict resolution and peacebuilding.

 Celia brings expertise in strategy, management, research and analysis, policy advocacy and fundraising to the IDAS board.
 She is the Chair of the Fundraising and Profile-Raising Committee and a member of the Finance and Resource Committee.

-Julia Mulligan currently serves as North Yorkshire’s Police, Fire and Crime Commissioner.
-During her time in office, Julia has transformed local services for victims, with a particular emphasis on supporting survivors of domestic and sexual abuse.
-Most recently, she has been successful in attracting £400,000 of government funding to set up a new women’s centre in York.
+Julia Mulligan is Chair of IDAS Board.
+She previously served as North Yorkshire’s Police, Fire and Crime Commissioner and during her time as commissioner transformed local services for victims, with a particular emphasis on supporting survivors of domestic and sexual abuse.
+Most recently, Julia has been successful in attracting £400,000 of government funding to set up a new women’s centre in York.

 Alison is a skilled charity leader with knowledge and experience built over many years.
 She was the founder of the Community Development Foundation and, most recently CEO for SASH (Safe and Sound Homes).

 Alison brings her leadership and management experience to the IDAS Board.
 As a volunteer she led ambitious community projects, later working as a civil servant in central government.
 She has produced an independent review of grant making for BBC Children in Need, and community health and well-being reports for a major local authority to inform the NHS Trust’s strategy.